ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/model.md

 The output is still a probability distribution over the 10 digit classes (0-9), but the values do not correspond to the images, because the model has not learned the patterns from the MNIST dataset.

 Technically, the code will run without errors as long as you provide it with an input image of the correct dimensions, which is 28x28 pixels.
 The model can accept input, pass it through the layers, and return a prediction - a vector of 10 probabilities.
-However, the results are nout seful until the model is trained.
+However, the results are not useful until the model is trained.

 # Summary